BilgiPasa/sorting-algorithms/README.md

 *According to my tests

 **According to my tests when use the fastest algorithm from my tests.
 The fastest language may change for other algorithms.
-(For your information, Python's sorted() is not the fastest.)
+(For your information, according to my tests, Python's sorted() is slower than the bubble sort that I made in Python.)

 TODO: Merge Sort, the C implementation (when I learn C)